Eric Chelle names 31-year-old striker for upcoming World Cup play-off - Report

 There are reports that Super Eagles coach Eric Chelle has named a 31-year-old in his provisional list ahead of the upcoming World Cup play-off.

-Nigeria take a trip to Morocco for a mini-tournament where they face Gabon on November 13 as they continue their quest to qualify for the Mundial.
+Nigeria will travel to Morocco for a mini-tournament where they face Gabon on November 13 as they continue their quest to qualify for the Mundial.

 Eric Chelle has vowed to ensure that the three-time African champions perform well at the play-off, which he described as his biggest assignment.